 Prof. Van Woensel also serves as Academic Director of the Global Supply Chain Management program at the Antwerp Management School, Belgium.
 As a collaborating member, he is also connected to the CIRRELT (Centre interuniversitaire de recherche sur les réseaux d’entreprise, la logistique et le transport) in Montreal, Canada.

 His research is mainly focused on Freight Transport and Logistics.
-He published around 75 papers in leading academic journals (including Management Science, Transportation Science,Transportation Research Part B, Production and Operations Management, Interfaces, Computers and Operations Research, Transportation Research Part D, European Journal of Operational Research, etc.) and several chapters in international books.
-More information on all publications can also be found on Google Scholar (current h-index is 31).
+He published around 80 papers in leading academic journals (including Management Science, Transportation Science,Transportation Research Part B, C, D, E, Production and Operations Management, Interfaces, Computers and Operations Research, European Journal of Operational Research, etc.) and several chapters in international books.
+More information on all publications can also be found on Google Scholar (current h-index is 32).
 As the lead scientist from the TU/e, he was involved in securing several grants coming from the EU, Dinalog, Transumo, NWO, and several companies (Eyefreight, Binnenstadservice, Connexxion, Lekkerland, FloraHolland, P&G, etc.).
 Van Woensel is also associate editor for Transportation Science, OR Spectrum, Urban Science and Logistics Research.